-“What are the Financial Aid Options for CDL School?”
+“How do I Get Financial Aid for CDL School?”

 Financial assistance for truck driving school includes the Workforce Investment Act or “W.I.A.”, Student Loans and Tuition Reimbursement.
 There are paid CDL training options but those must be fully researched because you may find pros and cons.